 Gujiya or Karanji is a delicious sweet or snack made during the occasion of Holi, festival of colors.
 It is made with filling dry coconut, dried fruits and mawa together in a dough shell.
 We can then deep fry or bake the gujiyas.
+This Gujiya Recipe is simple to follow.

 Try besan ladoos, rice kheer or til ke ladoos on this occasion.